Leadership.

 How to Approach Year-End Goal Setting

 As a leader, how should you approach annual goal setting?
-A clear process and sound principles will make strong goal setting easier on everyone.Now is the time to start 2024 right.
+A clear process and sound principles will make strong goal setting easier on everyone.Wrap up the year with effective goal setting.

 It’s the end of the year, and most organizations are embarking on everyone’s favorite holiday activity: goal setting.